Delta-Airlines-ig/Communistry2/README.md

 better particle fx
 improve graphics and sound
 make all sprites solid white/black to make in-editor coloring easier
+ammo pickups from enemies or just on the ground
 building (??)
 make actual waves and randomly spawning enemies
 dungeons can be made later to replace waves